-- Energy Summary Pop-up: Set the energy summary pop-up feature to On or Off. - Charge Status Feedback: Set the charge status feedback feature to Horn Chirps or Off. - Charge Cord Theft Alert: This feature allows the theft alert to sound when there is an attempt to remove the portable charge cord and the system is armed.
-Set the charge cord theft alert feature to On or Off. - Charge Power Loss Alert: This feature allows an alert to sound when the vehicle is charging and loses power at the electrical outlet.
-Set the charge power loss alert feature to On or Off.

-Radio Power Down: This allows for automatic conservation of high voltage battery power based on level of battery charge.
+- Energy Summary Pop-Up: Set the energy summary pop-up feature to On or Off - Charge Status Feedback : Set the charge status feedback feature to Horn Chirps or Off. - Charge Cord Theft Alert: This feature allows an alert to sound when the vehicle is locked and charge cord is unplugged.
+Set the charge cord theft alert. - Charge Power Loss Alert: This feature allows an alert to sound when the vehicle is charging and loses power at the electrical outlet.
+Set the charge power loss alert feature to On or Off. - Radio Power Down: This allows for automatic conservation of high voltage battery power based on level of battery charge.